MrpHDanny/Undergraduate-Dissertation/README.md

 <strong>Motivation</strong>
 </br>
 </br>
 While FSMs are hard-coded, machine learning is the ability of a system to learn and improve from experience, without being explicitly programmed to do so.
 Machine learning algorithms can offload a lot of the work that a game developer currently needs to perform.
-Currently, perfecting an AI can take days of hardcoding [1].
+Currently, perfecting an AI can take days of hardcoding.
 NPC character control and other things like the generation of unique environments could be automated if reliable algorithms are developed.
 The fact that machine learning has not taken over traditional AI in the video game industry made me very curious to find out what are the challenges that machine learning in video games faces.

 </br>
 </br>